 If we plan to build a farm, we only need to determine each server’s role in the farm topology.

-And the Microsoft SharePoint team gives us 6 predefined server roles we can chose when setting up our farm, as in the figure below:
+And the Microsoft SharePoint team gives us 6 predefined server roles we can choose when setting up our farm, as in the figure below:

 For a description of MinRole and associated services in SharePoint Server 2016, click here

 With this new change in SharePoint 2016 Farm topology, Microsoft wants to give benefits for organizations, as well as SharePoint administrators in the areas of ease of management and deployment, improved performance, and simplified scalability.
 As Microsoft said:

 Now you no longer need to worry about which services should be started on which servers.
 By deploying your farm in a recommended MinRole topology, you can focus on what functionality to enable in your farm and let SharePoint take care of the rest.